grantmauger15/Movie-Picker/README.md

 Citizen Kane (1941) | 2025-02-09 14:25:27.393905
 Singin' in the Rain (1952) | 2025-02-09 14:25:41.197356
 ```
-- The above is one possible output of the "album list" command.
+- The above is one possible output of the "movie list" command.
 ```bash
 movie reset
 ```